The Best Dish-Drying Racks for the Kitchen

 1. BEST OVERALL: PremiumRacks Professional Dish Rack

-For form, function, and maximum versatility, the PremiumRacks Professional Dish Rack has it all.
+For form, function, and maximum versatility, the PremiumRacks Professional Dish Rack is a worthy choice.
 This fully customizable rack comes with two different drain boards, a microfiber mat, three separate cup holder attachments, a cutting board attachment, a wide utensil holder, and a knife holder attachment—all of which you can configure to your liking.
 The top shelf can be rearranged to suit your drying needs, and the rack features side drainage to prevent water build-up.
 Made of 304 stainless steel, this rack is resistant to rust, as well as corrosion from acids, salt, and atmospheric conditions.
 And its large capacity means that dishes, utensils, pots, and pans all have enough drying space.

 2. BEST FOR LIGHT DUTY: Sweet Home Collection 3 Piece Rack Set